express-validator/express-validator/docs/api-validation-chain.md

 > **For a complete list of standard validators and their options**,
 > please check [validator.js' docs](https://github.com/validatorjs/validator.js#validators).

+> **Note:** Since validator.js only accepts `string` as input, any value (including arrays and objects) that needs to be validated by a Standard Validator [is first converted to such type](faq.md#why-arrays-are-not-validatedsanitized-correctly).

 ## Sanitization Chain API

 A validation chain also is a subset of the [Sanitization Chain](api-sanitization-chain.md), meaning